Open /ir workspace

 Web-based companion works on Android Chrome, Windows Chrome/Edge, and iPhone Safari. getUserMedia + AudioContext, QR pairing for walk-around dictation.
 Zero app install required.
 Audited: zero iOS-specific code branches.

-Phase 2 — Active
+Phase 2 — Shipped

 Template Engine + Procedure Registry